trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo-no-gpmd-part-1.md

 ---
 date: 2022-06-24
-title: "Automatic horizon leveling of GoPro 360 photos (Part 1)"
+title: "Automatic horizon leveling of GoPro 360 photos (with no GPMD) (Part 1)"
 description: "Analysing what camera roll looks like in equirectangular photos and how to account for it."
 categories: developers
 tags: [ffmpeg, yaw, pitch, roll, equirectangular, photo]